wavebyrd/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 ## Add a Data Asset from an existing Data Source

-You can use the GX Cloud UI to add a Data Asset from an existing Databricks SQL, PostgreSQL, Redshift, or Snowflake Data Source.
-You can use the GX Cloud API to add a Data Asset from any Data Source.
+You can use the GX Cloud UI to add a Table Data Asset from an existing Databricks SQL, Microsoft Fabric, Microsoft SQL Server, PostgreSQL, Redshift, or Snowflake Data Source.
+You can use the GX Cloud API to add any Data Asset from any Data Source.

 <Tabs
    queryString="interface"